Father: Suspect in officers' slaying wanted to shoot police

 Zerebny had been with the department for about 18 months and recently returned early from maternity leave after giving birth to a daughter.
 Vega, a married father of eight, was a 35-year veteran who planned to retire in December.
 He had been working overtime Saturday on his scheduled day off.

 A vigil was held outside police headquarters Sunday night to honor the two slain officers.
-Mourners created a makeshift memorial that included flower bouquets, written messages, candles and ballons.
+Mourners created a memorial that included flower bouquets, written messages, candles and balloons.

 The wounded officer's name was not released, but Reyes said he was alert, speaking with investigators and was expected to be released from a hospital later Sunday.